rucarrol/Manifesto/README.md

 		- Latency to/drop server from all DCs
 - All monitoring to be a single pane of glass for our users, API driven to allow them to extract their own

+**Documentation**

+- Everything required to understand the network should be documented
+- Documentation must never be out of date.
+Automation can help with this
+- Use documentation to explain why choices have been made
+- Use documentation to explain what other options were rejected

 **Deployment**